How an employee newsletter can help

 Editor’s Note: The author of this article, David Kandler, is the founder and president of CompanyNewsletters.com, an Internet firm that produces newsletters for companies throughout the United States.
 Learn more about how his firm can help your company produce printed and electronic newsletters.

 Does your CEO take your employee newsletter seriously?
-Do you, as editor of the employee newsletter, get the support and funding you need from upper management?
+Do you, as editor of the employee newsletter, get the support, funding and recognition that you deserve from upper management?

-Fortunately, front-line employees usually relish the benefits of a company newsletter more than upper-level managers.
+However, front-line and mid-level employees usually relish the benefits of a company newsletter more than upper-level managers.
 Ask any employee whose accomplishments have been highlighted in a newsletter.
 That person would likely say that being recognized and applauded in an employee newsletter, in front of the entire company, can mean even more than receiving a financial incentive for a job well done.

 Thankfully, some CEOs do realize the morale-boosting aspects of an employee newsletter and its resulting positive effect on the bottom line.
 And many know that using a newsletter to keep workers informed of what’s going on within the company, in all its divisions and locations, is a worthwhile investment in the education of employees.